 The Office of Student Affairs on both campuses provides a comprehensive suite of career support services designed to assist students in reaching their personal and professional goals.

 Developing a career plan is a four-year process.
-While first- and second- year students face the extraordinary challenges associated with adapting to a rigorous curriculum, career planning seminars are provided by Student Affairs for students to start the process of thinking about their future beyond medical school.
+While first- and second- year students face the extraordinary challenges associated with adapting to a rigorous curriculum, career planning seminars are provided by our office for students to start the process of thinking about their future beyond medical school.

 Our DO graduates earn placements at top medical institutions around the nation.